mannly01/DemoCheats/README.md

 ## FEATURES
 * Add a configured amount of money and XP to the player
 * Add skill points to the player
-* Max out the skills of the player
+* Max out the skills of the player (this is permanent without saving)
 * Toggle fast mounting of parts
 * Change the Game Speed, Player Walk Speed and Player Run Speed
 * Paint the car and wheels an approved factory color by looping through the available ones